 Such an approach is as much about discovering new ways of living as it is about rediscovering locally rooted cultural practices.
-As part of this project, we will connect with the radical history of the commons across the Highlands and we will dig where we stand, in Merkinch, exploring how old and new ideas might have practical application on the ground in this local community into the future.
+As part of this project, we connected with the radical history of the commons across the Highlands to dig where we stand, in Merkinch, exploring how old and new ideas might have practical application on the ground in this local community into the future.

 Connect with key individuals or key groups in a given community and invite them to connect more with the ideas of degrowth and deep adaptation.